ITV/bucky/docs/serialization.md

-## Serialisation
+## Serialization

-When publishing and consuming messages, Bucky needs to know how to serialise Scala data structures into something RabbitMQ understands.
+When publishing and consuming messages, Bucky needs to know how to serialize Scala data structures into something RabbitMQ understands.
 For this we use `Marshaller` and `Unmarshaller` classes.

 #### Automatic derivation

-Bucky offers automatic derivation of both marshallers and unmarshallers when using JSON and [Circe](https://circe.github.io/circe/) for the serialisation library.
+Bucky offers automatic derivation of both marshallers and unmarshallers when using JSON and [Circe](https://circe.github.io/circe/) for the serialization library.

 We strongly recommend using automatic derivation of marshallers and unmarshallers for all messages sent across RabbitMQ.